tc39/proposal-smart-pipelines/readme.md

 Note that `|> f` is a bare unary function call.
 This is the same as `|> f(#)`, but the `#` is unnecessary; it is invisibly, tacitly implied.

-This is the [smart part of the pipe operator][smart body syntax], which can distinguish between two syntax styles (bare vs. topic) by using a simple rule: bare style uses only identifiers, dots, and `new`, and never parentheses, brackets, braces, or other operators.
+This is the [smart part of the pipeline operator][smart body syntax], which can distinguish between two syntax styles (bare vs. topic) by using a simple rule: bare style uses only identifiers, dots, and `new`, and never parentheses, brackets, braces, or other operators.